🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 3. PlayPen Shade

-The fabric on this playpen shade is a lightweight, acrylic-coated polyester that's resistant to both mildew and UV light.
+The fabric on the Taylor Made Pontoon Playpen Shade is a lightweight, acrylic-coated polyester that's resistant to both mildew and UV light.
 It's made to fit anywhere from a 22-foot to a 24-foot pontoon with up to a 102-inch beam.

 It secures to a Bimini or hard top as well as the railing with adjustable quick-release buckle straps.
 This makes it easy to pop up in the open water.
 If you have kids or pets (or both), it makes a nice area to get out of the sun.